joaostavares/LolPlayerSearcher/README.md

 `npm install`

-Get your api key from Riot Developer Portal and and replace `YOUR API_KEY RIGHT HERE` with your own api_key on line 18 of `App.js`
+Get your api key from Riot Developer Portal and replace `YOUR API_KEY RIGHT HERE` with your own api_key on line 8 of `App.js`

 After changing api key now you can run project: